Vladinho10/node-server-template/README.md

 * [Architecture guide](#architecture-guide)

 ### General info
+25.09.22.
+Updates.
+We create a new version of the template.
+It is already written in Typescript !
 12.03.21 Updates.
 Great news ! :fire: :heart: \
 In this template every time we manually create 7 files for one CRUD logic.
 Now you can create your CRUD new files at once just using `rest-resource-file-generator` npm module made by me :tophat: \
 Here is the link of instructions in npm [rest-resource-file-generator](https://www.npmjs.com/package/rest-resource-file-generator) \